reelyactive/barnacles-logfile/README.md

 Hello barnacles-logfile
 -----------------------

-The following code will log _simulated_ [raddec](https://github.com/reelyactive/raddec/) data to a file named eventlog-YYMMDD-HHMMSS.csv where the date and time represent the local time the log was created.
+The following code will log _simulated_ [raddec](https://github.com/reelyactive/raddec/) data to a file named raddec-YYMMDD-HHMMSS.csv where the date and time represent the local time the log was created.
 The simulated data is provided by [barnowl](https://github.com/reelyactive/barnowl/) which is typically run in conjunction with [barnacles](https://github.com/reelyactive/barnacles/).
 Install the _barnowl_, _barnacles_ and _barnacles-logfile_ packages using npm before running the code.

 ```javascript
 const Barnowl = require('barnowl');